evanstech12345/VsPet/helloworld/README.md

-# pet README
+# helloworld README

-This is the README for your extension "pet".
+This is the README for your extension "helloworld".
 After writing up a brief description, we recommend including the following sections.

 ## Features